mpub/mp_lightroom/README.md

 With the Metro Publisher Plugin for Adobe Lightroom you dramatically reduce the amount of time it takes to upload images to a Metro Publisher Site as all image captions, photographers credits, and stored in Metro Publisher.
-You can also automatically add a slideshow Article in Metro Publisher, that allows you to easiliy publish your images on a Metro Publisher Site.
+You can also automatically add slideshow Articles in Metro Publisher, that allow you to easiliy publish your images on a Metro Publisher Site.

 Installation